Aer Lingus Flight 712: Cause

-Of the several reports issued on the potential causes of the crash, several causes were proposed.
+Of the several reports issued on the potential reasons for the crash, several causes were proposed.
 These included possible bird strike, corrosion or similar structural failure, or collision with a target drone or missile.
-The latter causes were based on the proximity of Aberporth in west Wales – at the time the most advanced missile testing station in Britain.
+The latter causes were based on the proximity of Aberporth in western Wales – at the time the most advanced missile testing station in Britain.

 In the years following the crash, several witnesses came forward in support of the missile theory.
 These include a crew member of the British ship HMS Penelope who alleged that part of the recovered wreckage was removed to the UK.

-However, in 2002 a review process conducted by the AAIU (Air Accident Investigation Unit) disclosed that Aer Lingus paperwork relating to a routine maintenance inspection carried out on the aircraft in December 1967 was found to be missing in 1968.
-Moreover, a large body of research was done by the investigators after the accident, regarding the maintenance operating plan used for EI-AOM and defects on the aircraft found during analysis of the maintenance records.
+However, in 2002, a review process conducted by the Air Accident Investigation Unit disclosed that Aer Lingus paperwork relating to a routine maintenance inspection carried out on the aircraft in December 1967 was found to be missing in 1968.
+Moreover, a large body of research was done by the investigators, after the accident, regarding the maintenance operating plan used for EI-AOM, and defects on the aircraft found during analysis of the maintenance records.
 This research was not referred to in the 1970 report.
-A new board of investigation was set up by the Irish Government and found that the crash was likely the consequence of a chain of events starting with a failure to the left tail-plane caused by metal fatigue, corrosion, flutter or a bird strike, with the most likely cause being a flutter-induced fatigue failure of the elevator trim tab operating mechanism.
+A new board of investigation was set up by the Irish Government and found that the crash was likely the consequence of a chain of events starting with a failure to the left tail-plane caused by metal fatigue, corrosion, flutter, or a bird strike, with the most likely cause being a flutter-induced fatigue failure of the elevator trim tab operating mechanism.

-In March 2007, retired RAF Squadron Leader Eric Evers made an unsupported claim that the accident was caused by a mid-air collision between the Aer Lingus Vickers Viscount and a French-built military aircraft which was training with the Irish Air Corps.
+In March 2007, retired Royal Air Force Squadron Leader Eric Evers made an unsupported claim that the accident was caused by a mid-air collision between the Aer Lingus Vickers Viscount and a French-built military aircraft which was training with the Irish Air Corps.
 Evers maintained that he had evidence that a Fouga Magister trainer accidentally collided with the Aer Lingus aircraft as it was checking the status of the Viscount's undercarriage, which he claimed had failed to lock in position correctly.
-According to Evers, the Magister's two pilots survived by ejecting and parachuting to safety; however Magisters do not have ejector seats.
+According to Evers, the Magister's two pilots survived by ejecting and parachuting to safety; however, Magisters do not have ejector seats.
 Evers' claims, including that French and Irish authorities colluded in a cover-up, have been strongly refuted by other commentators.
 For example, Mike Reynolds, an aviator and author of Tragedy at Tuskar Rock, disputed Evers' claims and supports the findings of the 2002 French/Australian investigation – which ruled-out an impact with another aircraft or missile.
-This study, on which Reynolds worked as Irish assistant, concluded that the cause may have been as a result of structural failure of the aircraft, corrosion, metal fatigue, flutter or bird strike.
+This study, on which Reynolds worked as Irish assistant, concluded that the cause may have been as a result of structural failure of the aircraft, corrosion, metal fatigue, flutter, or bird strike.
 An Irish Defence Forces spokesman similarly described the Evers claims as "spurious", noting that there was no evidence that an Irish Air Corps plane was in the vicinity at the time, and that Magisters did not actually enter service with the Irish Air Corps until 1976.